Per troping policy, all spoilers are unmarked. You Have Been Warned.

 - Making this worse is that, due to the higher-ranking Church members being infused with her blood and pieces of her Crest Stone, they all go berserk with her, some turning into dragons.

-- As mentioned above, it calls back to other dragons in the series who degenerated into madness and had to be forcibly put down.
+- As mentioned above, it calls back to other dragons in the series who degenerated into madness and had to be forcibly put downnote .

 - In Chapter 8, if you fail to save any of the villagers from Solon, Dimitri threatens to slaughter Solon in the same unhinged tone of voice he uses for most of Part II.

-- Dimitri's breakdown in Chapter 11 is terrifying to watch.
+- Dimitri's Freak Out in Chapter 11 is terrifying to watch.
 It starts when the Flame Emperor's mask breaks, and he realizes her identity is Edelgard, his own step-sister.
 Upon being faced with evidence that she (in his mind) is complicit with the Tragedy of Duscur, which has tormented him for four years, he starts laughing maniacally and puts on this◊ Nightmare Face.
 Then he outright screams about the colorful way he's going to kill her before charging in.
-Several of her soldiers step in, and we witness Dimitri pummeling them with his bare fists in an utterly brutal fashion, including snapping one's neck.
-With one hand.
-He then glances up, splattered with blood, and gives the deranged grin pictured above.
+Several of her soldiers step in, and we witness Dimitri pummeling them with his bare fists in an utterly brutal fashion, including grabbing one by the face and snapping their neck.
+With one hand (or possibly crushing the soldier's skull with said hand, in a Gory Discretion Shot).
+He then glances up, splattered with blood, and gives a deranged grin.

 Dimitri: I've been looking for you...
 I will take that head from your shoulders AND HANG IT FROM THE GATES OF ENBARR!!!